 - ½ cup of heavy cream

 - Pinch of salt

 - Dissolve 1 packet of yeast in ⅓ cup of warm whole milk.
 Add 1 cup of flour and 1 egg.
 Use wooden spoon to mix until a shaggy dough forms, and then add another cup of flour.

 - Let mixture rest at room temperature for 30-45 minutes before adding ⅓ cup of sugar, 2 tsp kosher salt, and 4 more lightly beaten eggs.

 - Stir that until it just comes together.
 Add another cup of flour and continue stirring until a shaggy dough forms and the wooden spoon isn’t useful anymore, in which case, you have to use your hands to mix the dough.

 - Add the final ½ cup of flour once the mixture becomes homogeneous and knead for 10 minutes straight until a smooth silky ball of dough forms.

-- Turn dough out onto a work surface, cut in half, and set aside 1 half and flatten the other so we can fill it with 1 ½ sticks of unsalted butter.
-Roll it around itself and knead it until it becomes an evenly incorporated but also stick mess.
+- Turn dough out onto a work surface, cut in half, and set aside 1 half and flatten the other so we can fill it with 1 ½ sticks (12 Tbsp) of unsalted butter.
+Roll it around itself and knead it until it becomes an evenly incorporated but also sticky mess.
 Add the other half of the dough to the sticky mixture and knead for about 10 minutes until it stops sticking the the countertop.